 Time and Materials application for Android tablet is a mobile point of sale (POS) application.
 It is a part of a complex payment solution which has the following components:

 2. PIN Entering Device (PED);

 3. Payment gateway;

 Card payment process

-4. The payment gateway processes the message, communicates with bank network and sends a response message to ATM containing the information whether the transaction was approved and optional EMV tags.
+4. The payment gateway processes the message, communicates with the bank network, and sends a response message to ATM containing the information on whether the transaction was approved and optional EMV tags.